Registration Manager Dushyan Ashton highlights what registrants need to do to in order to renew their registration for the next two-year cycle.

 Your email address is how you log into your online account.
 If another individual or organisation controls it (for example, your workplace), you can find yourself without access to your account (for example, if your workplace changes its web domain).

-It's simple to change your email address while you have access - just log in to your online account and head to the 'My Details' section.
+If you have access to your account, then it's simple to change your email address - just log in to your online account and head to the 'My Details' section.

 - Make sure your contact details are correct